 All of this awesome autumn food often pairs nicely with a glass of red wine, and you know what?
 You deserve it.
 Some studies show that the antioxidants in wine have a positive effect that benefits your smile’s health.
 Enjoy it over a fun meal with friends and family or maybe just treat yourself to a glass over a nice cheese plate.

 The smell of warm apples in the air brings a nostalgic feel to your home in the fall.
 Apples have proven to be good for your dental health!
 The high water and fiber content of this fall favorite keep bad bacteria at bay.
 Treat yourself to a slice (or two) of warm apple pie or really get your seasonal fix with this butternut squash, apple and sage soup.

 Although coffee is a staple year-round, nothing warms the soul more than a nice, hot cup of coffee on a rainy autumn morning or meeting a friend over a creamy latte.
 While coffee has been known to cause staining and enamel erosion, some studies have shown that the polyphenol in coffee can also keep teeth strong and healthy.

 Don’t let your concern for your dental health keep you from taking part in all of the celebration and indulgences.
-We at Dr. Brunelli and Silvaroli’s office are committed to making sure your dental needs are taken care of while you’re enjoying all that the new season has to offer, so schedule an appointment with us for your regular check-up, and make sure you’re brushing and flossing regularly.
+We at Dr. Brunelli’s office are committed to making sure your dental needs are taken care of while you’re enjoying all that the new season has to offer, so schedule an appointment with us for your regular check-up, and make sure you’re brushing and flossing regularly.